anyuan1999/anyuan1999.github.io/_pages/about.md

   - /about.html
 ---

 - I am currently a Ph.D student at the School of Computer Science and Technology, Xidian University, supervised by Prof  [Li Yang](https://web.xidian.edu.cn/yangli/).
-My current research interests focus on network security, including intrusion detection, provenance graphs, and graph representation learning.
+My current research interests focus on network security and software security including intrusion detection system, data provenance, malware detection, and graph representation learning.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 One paper is accepted in the 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2024).